Web for Pentester

 Tomcat 500

-Anything that can modify the application's behaviour and generate errors is a good way to retrieve information.
+Anything that can modify the application's behavior and generate errors is a good way to retrieve information.
 An easy test with PHP applications is to replace /index.php?name=hacker with /index.php?name[]=hacker.

 php error